Your baby’s development and milestones at 10 months old

-- She knows the meaning of the word “no”
+- Knows the meaning of the word “no”

-- She shows a dramatic increase in single word comprehension
+- Shows a dramatic increase in single-word comprehension

-Could there be a more important word in your toddler's repertoire than “no”?
-She probably can't say it yet, but she certainly understands it.
-Most babies start expressing “no” by shaking their heads from side to side.
-And of course, by flinging the offending object to the floor.
+”No” becomes a very important word when your baby hits the tenth month.
+Even if they can't say it yet, they certainly understand it.
+They also know its impact.
+Most babies express “no” by shaking their heads from side to side.
+And, of course, by flinging the offending object on the floor.